Associate Degree in Nursing (ADN)

 The Central Wyoming College Associate Degree Nursing Program is fully approved by the Wyoming State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing.

 A minimum college grade point average of 2.75 is required.
-GPA is calculated using only courses required for the ADN degree in nursing at CWC.
+GPA is calculated using only courses required for the associate degree in nursing at CWC.
 All courses must be completed with a grade of C or higher.

 Prerequisite courses must be completed with a grade of C or higher prior to entering the program.
 Students enrolled in prerequisite courses in the spring semester during the admission screening process may be offered conditional admission, but must demonstrate successful completion of required courses prior to the fall semester.